 Under full-pipe-flow-conditions, outfalls with outlet velocities that exceed 8 fps must include energy dissipators (such as stilling basins, outlet structure with baffle blocks, etc.) and modeling to demonstrate the outlet velocity from the energy dissipator is decreased to no more than 6 fps.

-Outfalls that discharge to the creek must project flow downstream in a direction of 30 degrees or less from the normal flow direction.
+Outfalls that discharge to the creek must, to the extent practicable, project flow downstream in a direction of 30 degrees or less from the normal flow direction.

 Specify riprap consisting of natural angular stone suitably graded by weight for the anticipated velocities.